bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 D <- dist.dna(alignment_dnabin, model = "TN93")  # TN93 is an evolutionary model, allowing for different transition rates, heterogenous base frequencies, and variation of substitution rate at the same site length(D) # Corresponds to the number of pairwise distances, computed as n(n-1)/2
 ```
-Now we use the object D, which is distance matrix, to costruct two distance based phylogenetic trees.
+Now we use the object D, which is distance matrix, to construct two distance based phylogenetic trees.
 There are lots of functions in R to build distance based phylogenetic trees.
 Here, we will focus only on a few of them from the ***ape*** package.

 Here we make NJ and UPGMA trees.